aistairc/bert-on-abci/README.md

 ## Overview

-- We have developed scripts of training/fine-tuning BERT on ABCI
+- We have prepared scripts of training/fine-tuning BERT on ABCI
 - It took *** hours to train a BERT model on *** GB texts in an epoch using *** GPUs.
+- The performance is ***.

 ## Scripts